project1-5/celix/report.md

 2. gmock-import Import GMock into the project

 Now install GMock and import it into the project, same issues are current here.
+As with GTest, there is a bit of an installation process necessary to make sure it works.
+Instructions can be found at https://github.com/google/googletest/tree/master/googlemock.
+Importing just GMock should also import GTest for you.

 3. test-refactor Refactor at least one test file into using GTest+GMock

-Pick out a suitable testfile which at least does mocking and re-implement it with Gtest+Gmock
+Pick out a suitable testfile which at least does mocking and re-implement it with Gtest+Gmock.
+Mocking done for C function via CppUTest will need some additional refactoring for it to be able to be mocked by GMock.
+GMock only supports object-oriented mocking, meaning C functions will need to be wrapped with an interface with virtual funcitons denoting the functions to be mocked.

 4. make-test Set-up `make test`